nodexpertsdev/RnD/PR_Review_Guide.md

 ## URL
 Everyone should add the url of the ticket in his PR.
+Format for adding url will be *ticket : url of PR*

 ## Assignee
-Before raising a PR, make sure to add yourself as assignee of that Pr.
+Before raising a PR, make sure to add yourself as assignee of that PR.

 ## Label
 Before raising a PR, add appropriate labels on that PR.
+Ex: If you are working on feature branch add the label feature.